This post may contain affiliate links. Please read our disclosure policy.

 Frozen vegetables are one of the most economical, readily available ways to add more veggies to your diet.
-These simple tips will teach you how to cook frozen vegetables for the best tasting sides, and how to add them to all sorts of recipes when fresh isn’t an option.
+These simple tips will teach you how to properly season and cook frozen mixed vegetables for the best tasting sides, and how to add them to all sorts of recipes when fresh isn’t an option.

 While fresh vegetables are the optimal choice, they’re not always the most practical.
 They can be expensive, the quality can vary and your favorites might be seasonal and hard to find, especially right now.
 Plus if you rely on delivery services for your groceries, the quality of produce can vary immensely.